denizydmr07/Facial_Expression_Classifier_FER2013/README.md

 - Image 1 Prediction: Happy
 - Image 2 Prediction: Sad
-- Image 3 Prediction: Sad
+- Image 3 Prediction: Sad (Wrong)

 ### Usage
-You can dowload the model [here](https://drive.google.com/file/d/1PJ2Q8NgIRdRXREB37UyivO6Vsm9_7dH3/view?usp=sharing) and use it in like simple_predictions.ipynb.
+You can dowload the model from [here](https://drive.google.com/file/d/1PJ2Q8NgIRdRXREB37UyivO6Vsm9_7dH3/view?usp=sharing) and use it in like simple_predictions.ipynb.
 I didn't include the model in repo since it is more than 150MB.